tiepp/suspect/README.md

 ## Credits

-Gopher mascot is based on original artwork from Renee French.
+Gopher mascot is based on original artwork by Renee French.